 If you have not found a problem yet, check to see if coolant is visible in the coolant surge tank.
-If coolant is visible but the coolant level is not at the COLD FILL line, add a 50/50 mixture of clean, drinkable water and DEX-COOL coolant at the coolant surge tank, but be sure the coolant surge tank pressure cap, is cool before you do it.
-See Engine Overheating on page 10-21 for more information.
+If coolant is visible but the coolant level is not at the COLD FILL line, add a 50/ 50 mixture of clean, drinkable water and DEX-COOL coolant at the coolant surge tank, but be sure the cooling system, including the coolant surge tank pressure cap, is cool before you do it.
+See Engine Overheating on page 10-18 for more information.